- Scala Cookbook a library of over-documented Scala code.

-The Architecture Analysis and Design Language (AADL) is an architecture language to define the structure of your software architecture with its deployment and configuration aspects.
-I have been a member of the AADL committee since 2008 and I authored the ARINC653 annex.
+- The Architecture Analysis and Design Language (AADL) is an architecture language to define the structure of your software architecture with its deployment and configuration aspects.
+I was a member of the AADL committee from 2008 to 2017 and I authored the ARINC653 annex.

-The Open Source AADL Tool Environment (OSATE) is an open-source tool for modeling systems using the AADL.
-I am one of the main maintainer of the tool.
+- The Open Source AADL Tool Environment (OSATE) is an open-source tool for modeling systems using the AADL.
+I was one of the main maintainer of the tool.

 - POK: a real-time operating system that is compliant with the ARINC653 standard.
 I developed the Operating System during my PhD thesis and I am no longer maintaining it.
 A fork has been released under GPL3 at ISPRAS with some improvements.